momagdyy97/EmployeesInfo-Backend/README.md

-# Essam-Zomool-Backend
+# EmployeesInfo Backend

 ## Overview
-EmployeeInfo is the backend service for the EmployeeInfo application.
+EmployeesInfo is the backend service for the EmployeesInfo application.
 It is built using Node.js, Express, and MongoDB.

 ## Features